krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ## Degeneration of Binary Trees

-The figure below shows the ideal and degenerate structures of binary trees.
-When every level of a binary tree is filled, it reaches the "perfect binary tree" state; when all nodes are biased toward one side, the binary tree degenerates into a "linked list".
+The figure below contrasts the ideal and degenerate structures of binary trees.
+When every level is filled, the tree becomes a "perfect binary tree"; when all nodes skew to one side, the binary tree degenerates into a "linked list".

-- A perfect binary tree is the ideal case, fully leveraging the "divide and conquer" advantage of binary trees.
+- A perfect binary tree is the ideal case, fully leveraging the divide-and-conquer advantages of binary trees.
 - A linked list represents the other extreme, where all operations become linear operations with time complexity degrading to $O(n)$.

 ![The Best and Worst Structures of Binary Trees](binary_tree.assets/binary_tree_best_worst_cases.png)